Dawg4321/TT-Assignment-Manager/README.md

 # TT-Assignment-Manager
 ## About TT
 `tt` is a lightweight CLI assignment management tool.
-It allows for assignment and project deadlines to be viewed and editted directly using a command line interface. this is a small project I am developping to help me manage my working during my fourth year.
+It allows for assignments and project deadlines to be viewed and edited directly using a command line interface.
+This is a small project I am developing to help me manage my working during my fourth year.
+I found bloated calender apps to be too much of a hassle to use and wanted a quick way to see my outstanding assignments when on my laptop.
+This seemed like the obvious solution as it could easily be implemented into my laptop's CLI.
 ## Using TT